nave8r/OWL/README.txt

-1.run autohotkey setup.exe
+1.download zip and extract
+2.run AutoHotkey_1.1.33.10_setup.exe then
-2.run setup.ahk
+3.run setup.ahk
-3.worked on windows 10 home edition x64 1920x1080 screen
+4.worked on windows 10 home edition x64 1920x1080 screen
-4.make sure your youtube account is linked to your battlenet account 5.esc will exit
+5.make sure your youtube account is linked to your battlenet account 6.esc will exit